Azure-Samples/copilot-nodejs-todo/docs/workshop.md

 npm install @azure/cosmos
 ```

-Once it's installed the package, create a new file `packages/server/src/services/db.ts` and start typing the following content in it:
+Once it's installed the package, create a new folder `packages/server/src/services/`.
+Inside this folder create the file `db.ts` and start typing the following content in it:

 ```ts
 // Import Cosmos SDK and task model